 Step 1: Paint and a Gap to Deal With...

 I grabbed some leftover white paint I had and just did a fast dry brush over the entire things.
 I kept telling myself to make sure it wasn’t “perfect” in any way.
 I really wanted it to look like it had been here for fifty years like everything else.
 Then, after a lot of adjustments and not a few four letter words, I got it in place!
 So… yeah, I didn’t really see that gap coming… No problem!
 Remember I had two extra fence slats leftover?
 I simply painted one of them up and tacked it on there, problem solved!
 No more gap in my outdoor room divider cover up thingy!

 Step 2: Finished Product

-Because this IS electrical that I’m hiding I figured it would be against code to attach this or make it permanent in any way so we just drove it into the ground so it can be pulled out easily at any time.
+Because this IS electrical that I’m hiding I didn't make it permanent in any way.
+I just drove it into the ground so it can be pulled out easily at any time.
 This has been up since this spring and it still hasn’t moved at all and we’ve had some SERIOUSLY bad and windy weather this summer.
 All in – I am happy with how this turned out and it seems like it could really work well in a lot of situations.